Doctor Google, the arch enemy of any good GP, often unfairly blames thyroid problems for common health issues.

-I’m certainly not suggesting you ignore signs of poor health; far from it in fact.
-If you exhibit multiple indicators at the same time, or if your body is just telling you something is wrong, hotfoot it to your GP ASAP.
+If you exhibit multiple indicators at the same time, or if your body is telling you something is wrong, hotfoot it to your GP as soon as possible.

 Diagnosis and Treatment are Quite Straightforward

 Your GP will examine you thoroughly while looking for early signs of thyroid problems.
-They’ll discuss your health, family history and eliminate any obvious lifestyle factors that may be causing symptoms.
+They’ll discuss your health, family history and eliminate any obvious lifestyle factors causing symptoms.

 Too much or too little iodine can be the culprit.
 The thyroid uses iodine to make thyroid hormones.

-If either disease is suspected, diagnosis and treatment are relatively easy.
+If either disease is suspected, diagnosis and treatment are relatively straightforward.

 Secreted from the pituitary gland, TSH stimulates your thyroid to produce hormones, and low blood levels of TSH may suggest your thyroid is making too much hormone.

 Treatment methods vary depending on the cause and severity of the disease.
 They include anti-thyroid drugs, radioactive iodine therapy (yes, it’s perfectly safe) or, in extreme cases, surgery.

-We diagnose hypothyroidism (an under active thyroid) through blood tests, as well as ultrasound or radioactive iodine scans.
+We diagnose hypothyroidism (an underactive thyroid) through blood tests and ultrasound or radioactive iodine scans.

-I see many more cases in women than men, especially older ladies.
-It’s also very common in pregnant women.
+I see many more cases in women than men, especially older ladies, and it’s also widespread in pregnant women.